Welcome!

 Boating

 All boats entering the lake are subject to inspection by a trained CBCW inspector.
-Please be sure that your boat and trailer are free of weeds and you are not carrying aquatic animals from other lakes.
+Please be sure that your boat and trailer are free of weeds and you are not carrying aquatic animals or plants from other lakes.
 Bait and fish should not be carried in from — or to — other lakes, due to the risk of contamination.

 Little Pickerel Lake is a no-wake lake.
 Smoke and Pickerel Lake have no-wake hours from 5pm to 10 am.
 The channels between lakes are very shallow, so watch your propellor!